Expanding the plastics life cycle

 Increasing recycling rates through collaboration and innovation

 Like most complex environmental challenges, broad collaboration is needed to address the issue of mismanaged waste.
-This includes sound policy and investment in waste-management infrastructure.
+This includes rational and constructive policy and investment in waste-management infrastructure.
 Through organizations such as the Alliance to End Plastic Waste, we collaborate across the value chain to increase plastic waste collection and sorting to help support a more circular economy for plastics.

 Responsible manufacturing: the right products the right way

 Our efforts are further supported by our systems to responsibly manage plastics manufacturing, including the global standards we have set across all of our resin-handling operations.
-These standards are more stringent than the laws and regulations related to plastic pellet loss in many of the places we operate, and we collaborate with industry through Operation Clean Sweep-Blue to share best practices.6
+These standards are more stringent than the laws and regulations related to plastic pellet loss in many of the places we operate, and we collaborate with industry through Operation Clean Sweep Blue in the U.S. to share best practices.10

 Publications